LibbyWin/student/README.md

 9. Checking my console within the developers tool showed that there 4 errors about 'Slow network is detected' this is nothing to be concerned about.

+10. Through my testing on Heroku and Github, i've found that my env.py file is still visible.
+However when testing and hiding this .py file the deployment on heroku creates and error where the app isn't displayed.

 ## Code Validation
 - Throughout this project I ensured that I was making use of W3C validator for both CSS and HTML.
 This allowed for me to check my code writing and to check there were no errors.